-Learn more: PeoplesParkHousing.berkeley.edu
+Learn more:

+PeoplesParkHousing.berkeley.edu

-A separate building will house more than 100 persons who are currently unhoused or were recently unhoused.
+In a separate building, apartments will house more than 100 persons who are currently unhoused or were recently unhoused.
 This is not a temporary shelter.

-This is supportive housing, which combines permanent living accommodations with on-site services.
-Residents of supportive housing are more likely to avoid re-incarceration, experience fewer visits to the emergency room, and need fewer inpatient hospital stays, reducing public expenses overall.
+Supportive housing provides a reliable place to live, coupled with case management that connects residents to needed services.
+Residents are more likely to avoid re-incarceration, experience fewer visits to the emergency room, and need fewer inpatient hospital stays, reducing public expenses overall.